nik-kor/blog/tech/mono-multi-repo-approach-2017-03-12.md

  - clearer commits history.
 It means that you know that every commit was specially made for that program
  - potentially less messy docs - again, because the existing documentation is devoted to one thing
  - good to promote in open source
+ - more flexible for security issues - it's possible to setup different permissions per repo

 Cons: